Your true Icelandic winter adventure awaits. Book your tour now!

 How to visit?
 Jökulsárlón is a 5-hour drive from Reykjavik.
 En route, you’ll pass amazing waterfalls and black sand beaches.
 If you're not up to driving yourself, your way out is booking a day tour to South Coast and Jokulsarlon glacier lagoon.
 This way, you'll get to sit back, relax, and prepare yourself for stunning Icelandic highlights.
 Another great way to explore the lagoon is by taking an Amphibian boat ride or Zodiac boat cruise.
 During the boat tour, you'll cruise on the lagoon, see its unique landscapes, and even spot some wildlife.

-Being stuck for time and transport doesn't have to prevent you from heading on the open waters surrounding Iceland, book onto our kayaking tour, which takes you paddling along the shores of Hvalfjörður fjord.
-With pick up and drop offs from Reykjavik and a visit to a hot spring, you will feel like you've made the most of your time in Iceland.
+Being stuck for time and transport doesn't have to prevent you from heading on the open waters surrounding Iceland; book our kayaking tour, which takes you paddling along the shores of Hvalfjörður fjord.
+With pick-ups and drop-offs from Reykjavik and a visit to a hot spring, you will feel like you've made the most of your time in Iceland.

 14. EXPLORE REYKJANES PENINSULA